 They have been searching for food further south in Europe during the harsh Winter in the Northern region.

-It turns out that this is a fall of Goldcrests; they fill the trees for food and some hunt in the long grasses below the trees.
+It turns out this is a fall of Goldcrests; they fill the trees for food and some hunt in the long grasses below them.

 They feed frantically for an hour or more, then they move on.